cheezy/service_mock/README.md

 an [ERB](https://docs.puppet.com/puppet/latest/reference/lang_template_erb.html)
 file that will become your json stub.
 ERB stands for Embedded Ruby and allows you to insert Ruby code inside any type of file - including json.
-Using this ability to allows us to build templates of the service messages.
+Using this ability allows us to build templates of the service messages.
-It is quite common to mock a service many times and while the structure is the same with each mock the data supplied and returned is different.
+It is quite common to mock a service many times in your test suite and while the structure is the same with each mock the data supplied and returned is different.
 Using templates allows us to simply write the template once and then supply the data for each mock.

-The third method takes the full path to an erb file that contains the json stub and a `Hash` that contains `key=>value` combinations that will fill in the data elements in the template.
+The third method takes the full path to an erb file that contains the json stub and a second parameter that is a `Hash` which provides the data that is used to fill in the data elements in the template.

 If you set the port value when you started the server you will need to do the same via a block when stubbing.